isomerpages/moe-beattysec/_cca/Uniformed Groups/Boys' Brigade.md

 **_Highlights_**
 *   Organised company outings to Pulau Ubin, Gardens by the Bay and Former Ford Factory in 2019
 *   Participated in the school’s Annual Awards Day as part of the uniformed groups marching contingent as well as bagpipe band performance in 2019
-*   Held the company’s annual camps in March (in school) and in June (at the Boys’ Brigade & Girls’ Brigade Campsite) in 2019
+*   Held the company’s annual camps in March (in school) and in June (at the Boys’ Brigade &amp; Girls’ Brigade Campsite) in 2019
 *   Organised a food donation drive in school for BB CARES (Community Activities Rallying Everyone to Serve) in collaboration with The Food Bank Singapore in 2019
 *   Bagpipe band performances at the Toa Payoh West-Balestier National Day Observance Parade 2019 and National Day Heartlands Celebration 2019 @ Central Singapore
 *   Took part in the Marksmanship Training Enrichment Programme and acquired the basics of shooting in 2021